grst/rstudio-server-conda/README.md

 ./start_rstudio_server.sh 8787  # use any free port number here.
 ```

-You should now be able to connect to rstudio server on the port you specify.
+You should now be able to connect to rstudio server on the port you specify. **If an R Session has previously been running, you'll need to rstart the Rsession now**.

 Obviously, if your env does not have a version of `R` installed, this will either not
 work at all, or fall back to the system-wide R installation.